Soon: “Humanist Modernity. The Unbuilt Chandigarh of Maciej Nowicki”

 Curator: Kacper Kępiński

-Curatorial collaboration: Karolina Częczek, Grzegorz Piątek
+Curatorial collaboration: Karolina Czpczek, Grzegorz Piątek

-Permanent Mission of the Republic of Poland to the United Nations in New York
+Permanent Mission of the Republic of Poland to the United Nations in New York College of Design – School of Architecture – North Carolina State University

 Embassy of the Republic of Poland in Washington DC